-In order to contribute to the maintenance and improvement of the academic level of each university and encourage its spontaneous improvements, the Council monitors if it conducts education and research as planned until the year in which it produces its first graduates via written report, interview, or site-visit.
+In order to contribute to the maintenance and improvement of the academic level of each university and encourage its spontaneous improvement, the Council monitors through written reports, interviews, or site-visits whether the university conducts education and research as planned until the year in which it produces its first graduates.
 The monitoring includes requesting a university to provide progress reports concerning the recommendations previously pointed out at the time of its approval, and give information about its academic courses/programs, academic staff organization, and progress of other establishment plans.
-In the case the Council identifies improvements that need to be made, it will notify them to the university and encourage necessary actions.
-The progress of newly-established universities is made public through MEXT's official website.
+In the case the Council identifies improvements that need to be made, it will notify the university of them and encourage necessary actions.
+The progress of newly established universities is made public through MEXT's official website.